 Our first attempt provided middling impressions, though.
 The recommended tavern turned out to be a fairly modern establishment, serving pretty good food but entirely lacking the authentic atmosphere that we sought.
 We needed to try again.

 Now, that was a typical heurige, complete with wooden tables and benches, and serving ladies dressed to evoke simpler times of yesteryear.
-Two musicians, playing an accordion and a bass, provided an appropriate background.
+Two musicians, playing accordion and bass, provided an appropriate background.

-The tavern was not too crowded, with a few tables occupied by German-speakers who looked like locals and a couple others seemingly occupied by tourists not unlike ourselves.
-A large table in a semi-enclosed booth near us was occupied by a boisterous party of German-speaking ladies in their 70’s, celebrating some sort of a reunion or an anniversary, no doubt.
+The tavern was not too crowded, with a few tables occupied by German speakers who looked like locals and a couple of others seemingly occupied by tourists, not unlike ourselves.
+A large table in a semi-enclosed booth near us was occupied by a boisterous party of German-speaking ladies in their 70s, celebrating some sort of a reunion or an anniversary, no doubt.

 After an interval, the little band went into a rendition of a folk song.
 A couple of tables started badly singing along in German, including the grandmas, proving to us that we were at least partially surrounded by Austrians.
 When the song finished, everyone – us included – politely applauded the simple display of national pride.

 Funnily enough, the following melody played was syrtaki.
 I don’t know if there were actual Greeks among the patrons or whether it was simply part of the standard program.
 A vision of the Yankee Stadium during a game suddenly crystallized in my head and I said to Natasha: “I think next they are going to play Hava Nagila or Калинка“.

 When the duo then produced the first notes of Hava Nagila, we – already loosened up by the wine – could not avoid bursting into laughter.
 The musicians did not take that as an affront, but they moved into the immediate vicinity of our table.
 We tried to conceal our sudden embarrassment with some inconsequential conversation.